ZO.RRO – Zero Carbon Cross Energy System

 Why does the ZO.RRO project focus on industrial flexibility options?

-The ZO.RRO project provides individual recommendations on how companies can react on the fluctuating availability of renewable energys in the future in orderto enable a production process free from interference while reducing CO2-emissions and costs (starting 2022).
+The ZO.RRO project provides individual recommendations on how companies can react on the fluctuating availability of renewable energies in the future in order to enable a production process free from interference while reducing CO2 emissions and costs (starting 2022).

 In behalf of the entire consortium, we would like to thank our funding providers:

-The German Federal Ministry for Economic Affairs and Energy (Logo)
+The German Federal Ministry for Economic Affairs and Climate Action

 On the basis of a decision by the German Bundestag